MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 In this data set, we have two groups of students, those who received lessons from Anastasia and those who took their classes with Bernadette.
-The question we want to answer is whether there’s any difference in the grades received by these two groups of student.
+The question we want to answer is whether thereâ€™s any difference in the grades received by these two groups of student.
 You could analyse this kind of data using the independentSamples TTest() function in the lsr package.

 What does the Bayesian version of the t-test look like?
-Using the ttestBF() function, we can obtain a Bayesian analog of Student’s independent samples
+Using the ttestBF() function, we can obtain a Bayesian analog of Studentâ€™s independent samples
 t-test using the following command: